HTC CEO steps back to focus on fixing smartphone slide - FT

-TAIPEI HTC Corp's (2498.TW) chief executive has handed some duties to the company's chairwoman as the smartphone maker struggles to claw back market share from Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS), the Financial Times reported.
+TAIPEI Oct 21 HTC Corp's chief executive has handed some duties to the company's chairwoman as the smartphone maker struggles to claw back market share from Apple Inc and Samsung Electronics Co Ltd, the Financial Times reported.

 Chief executive Peter Chou is temporarily focusing on innovation and product development after HTC's latest One handset failed to arrest a slide in the company's share of the global smartphone business, the newspaper reported.